Elturriza/movies250/README.md

 This will create a docker image using the `Dockerfile` with the image name `YOUR_NAME`

-Run container where "path" is change to the path where you want the file.csv download
+Run container where "path" is change to the path where you want the file.csv download for example I used C:\Users\...\Escritorio

     >docker run -v "path":/data gabrielturriza